dtebo/dtebo/README.md

 I'm a full stack developer that is passionate about writing code that significantly impacts the lives of others.
 We are all in this together!

-- 🔭 I’m currently a Full Stack Web Developer student at Lambda School.
+- 🔭 I’m currently a Full Stack Java Developer at GenSpark
 - 📚 I’m currently learning frontend and backend web development using React, NodeJS, Postgresql, and Python.
 - 👯 I’m looking for a full stack developer role.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/dtebo83/) [Outlook](mailto:darrentebo83@outlook.com)